-Proficiency in a language other than one’s own, ancient or modern, serves many ends.
-It deepens an appreciation of one’s own language, increases sensitivity and understanding of the nature of language itself, and enables the student to gain a far more intimate understanding of different cultures than is possible through translations.
-Further, with regard to specific disciplinary ends, many graduate programs require a reading knowledge of at least two languages other than English.
+Competency in a language other than one’s own, ancient or modern, serves many ends.
+It deepens an appreciation of one’s own language and culture, increases sensitivity and understanding of the nature of language itself, enables the student to gain a far more intimate understanding of different cultures than is possible through translations, and allows greater participation in an increasingly globalized world.
+Furthermore, with regard to specific disciplinary ends, many graduate programs require a reading knowledge of at least two languages other than English.

-For all these reasons, Haverford College requires all of its students to complete two semesters of college-level study of a language other than English by the end of the junior year.
+For these reasons, Haverford requires all of its students to complete two semesters of college- level study of a language other than English by the end of the junior year.
 This requirement may be satisfied in one of the following three ways:

-- Language study in a course conducted under Haverford College’s approved International Study Abroad Programs, and as certified in advance by the Chair of the relevant language department at either Haverford College or Bryn Mawr College or by the Educational Policy Committee (EPC) when the language has no counter department at either Haverford or Bryn Mawr; or
+- Language study in a course conducted under Haverford’s approved Study Abroad Programs, and as certified in advance by the chair of the relevant language department at either Haverford or Bryn Mawr or by the Educational Policy Committee (EPC) when the language has no corresponding department at either Haverford or Bryn Mawr; or

-- Language study in a summer program administered by Bryn Mawr College in the country of the language if that program is an intensive, total-immersion program, fully equivalent to a full year of language study, and certified as such by the Chair of a Haverford or Bryn Mawr language department.
+- Language study in a summer program administered by Bryn Mawr in the country of the language if that program is an intensive, total-immersion program, fully equivalent to a full year of language study and certified as such by the chair of a Haverford or Bryn Mawr language department.

-In addition to fulfilling the writing and foreign language requirements noted above, students are required to complete a minimum of three course credits in each of the three divisions of the curriculum: Humanities, Social Sciences, and Natural Sciences.
-At least two departments in each division must be represented, and one of the nine course credits must be quantitative as described below.
+In addition to fulfilling the writing and language requirements noted above, students are required to complete a minimum of three course credits in each of the three divisions of the curriculum: Humanities, Social Sciences, and Natural Sciences.
+At least two departments must be represented within each division must be represented, and one of the nine course credits must be quantitative as described below.

-All courses taken Pass/Fail may be converted to a numerical grade if a student chooses to uncover the numerical grade on her/his transcript.
-Any course for which a numerical grade is recorded—even if initially taken Pass/Fall—may count towards the fulfillment of requirements in a student’s major, minor, or concentration; the quantitative requirement; the divisional requirement; and the language requirement.
+All courses taken Pass/Fail may be converted to a numerical grade if a student chooses to uncover the numerical grade on their transcript.
+Any course for which a numerical grade is recorded—even if initially taken Pass/Fail—may count towards the fulfillment of requirements in a student’s major, minor, or concentration; the quantitative requirement; the divisional requirement; and the language requirement.

 Quantitative reasoning is an extremely important skill.
-The impact of science and technology in the modern world has been enormous.
-Today, those who lack the ability to apply elementary quantitative methods to the world around them are at a severe disadvantage.
-Therefore, students must successfully complete at least one course credit which focuses on quantitative reasoning.
+The impact of science and technology in the modern world is enormous.
+Those who lack the ability to apply elementary quantitative methods to the world around them are at a severe disadvantage.
+Therefore, students must successfully complete at least one course credit that focuses on quantitative reasoning.
 Quantitative courses provide experience in some of the following:

-It is important to note again that all courses taken Pass/Fail may be converted to a numerical grade if a student chooses to uncover the numerical grade on her/his transcript.
-Any course for which a numerical grade is recorded—even if initially taken Pass/Fall—may count towards the fulfillment of requirements in a student’s major, minor, or concentration; the quantitative requirement; distribution requirement; and the language requirement.
+It is important to note again that all courses taken Pass/Fail may be converted to a numerical grade if a student chooses to uncover the numerical grade on their transcript.
+Any course for which a numerical grade is recorded—even if initially taken Pass/Fail—may count towards the fulfillment of requirements in a student’s major, minor, or concentration; the quantitative requirement; distribution requirement; and the language requirement.

 Departmental Major Requirement

-Each student must meet the requirements for a departmental, interdepartmental, or independent major program.
-During the fourth semester of attendance, or earlier only in the case of transfer students, all students should confer with the Chair of the department in which they wish to major and apply for written approval of a program of courses for their final four semesters.
+Each student must meet the requirements for a departmental or independent major program.
+During the fourth semester of attendance, or earlier only in the case of transfer students, all students should confer with the chair of the department in which they wish to major and apply for written approval of a plan of courses for their final four semesters.
 Such programs must provide for the completion, by the end of the senior year, of approximately 12 course credits or the equivalent, at least six of which must be in the major department and the others in closely related fields.